Focus on Fibres: Sustainable Seaweed Fabric... SeaCell™

 Who uses it?

-If you enjoyed reading this post and the idea of an ethical fashion lecture is something you seek out then please sign up for our newsletter!
-We have plenty of events coming up.
-You’ll also receive round-ups of our latest blog posts about conscious design and textiles, whilst being the first to know about new fabrics.
+If you enjoyed reading this post then please sign up for our newsletter!
+You’ll receive round-ups of our latest blog posts about ethical and sustainable design and textiles, whilst being the first to know about new fabrics.